SylvioRubens/churn_model_fastapi/README.md

 │   └── columns.pkl             # Model input columns
 ├── train/
 │   └── train_model.py          # Model training and saving script
+├── notebook/
+│   └── EDA.ipynb               # Notebook created for exploratory data analysis, to understand about the data, relevant features and analyse what the best model for this project would be.
 ├── logs/
 │   ├── app.log                 # Application logs (rotated)
 │   ├── access.log              # Gunicorn access logs